How to Start a Food Blog.

 Installing and configuring your own blogging software is very serious stuff to understand and to implement.
 To save myself from the headache trying to figure out .zip files and configure scripts (???), I hired help.
 WordPress.org does offer a 5-minute install guide but even step 1 left me confused.
 To avoid completely breaking my blog, I paid a web designer for help and a seamless transition.

-For WordPress users – once your blog is self-hosted, you’ll be able to add little bells and whistles all over your pages.
+For WordPress users – once your blog is self-hosted, you’ll be able to add in little bells and whistles all over your pages.
 These are called plug-ins and they can extend the functionality of your blog.
 There are so many available and they’re completely free.

 My favorite WordPress plug-ins include: